South Jordan Divorce Attorneys

 An uncontested divorce is one in which the spouses can agree on all issues before meeting with an attorney.
 Your attorney prepares the paperwork and you will not need to attend court.
 At Carr | Woodall, we charge fees starting at $1000 plus filing fees for uncontested divorces.
 Additionally, if you have minor children, you will need to attend a divorce education class which lasts about three hours and costs $65.

 A contested divorce is one in which the parties cannot agree on the issues initially.
-Our South Jordan divorce lawyers are experienced in even the most complex divorce issues including the division of family businesses, family trusts, irrevocable trusts, international custody disputes, and more.
+Our divorce attorneys in South Jordan are experienced in even the most complex divorce issues including the division of family businesses, family trusts, irrevocable trusts, international custody disputes, and more.

 There are many issues unique to military service members.
 If you are in the military, do not make the mistake of hiring an attorney who is inexperienced in the unique aspects of a military divorce.
 Mr. Woodall is a retired National Guard Colonel who has significant experience dealing with military divorces.